Simplified Two-Dimensional Model for Global Atmospheric Dynamics: Linearized fluid equations

 \section{Linearized fluid equations}

 If the advective terms cannot be dropped, there are alternative approaches to integrate these equations: \begin{enumerate}[(i)] \item Numerical integration of the time evolution from an initial configuration, \item Perturbative series expansion around the linearized solution, or \item Replacing the velocity field $\vec{v}$ in the left hand side of (\ref{eq:tau},\ref{eq:u}) by its average $\vec{v}_0$. \end{enumerate} The first approach is standard but requires a judicious choice of the initial conditions and careful handling of instabilities due to the nonlinear and possibly chaotic behavior.
 The second alternative can be useful if the nonlinear effects can be regarded as small corrections.
-Since in absence of advection, the system (\ref{eq:tau}-\ref{eq:ro}) is linear and can be solved by standard methods, the effect of nonlinearities can be added as small corrections to the linear problem.
+Since in the absence of advection, the system (\ref{eq:tau}-\ref{eq:ro}) is linear and can be solved by standard methods, the effect of nonlinearities can be added as small corrections to the linear problem.

 Dropping the advection term could be a valid approximation if the characteristic wind speeds are small compared to the other relevant velocities of the system.
+The Rossby number is defined as the ratio of the sizes of the advective and Coriolis terms.
+Here, as in the geostrophic approximation, ignoring advective terms is motivated by a scale analysis of the horizontal momentum equation for large-scale flow in the Earth's atmosphere.
+In this case, the Rossby number is small ($\sim$10$^{-1}$), and thus rotation effects dominate over advection.

 Similarly, if diffusion is significantly greater than advection at the relevant regime, the advection term can also dropped from the equation for $\tau$, which would be the case if the corresponding P\'eclet number is small.

 The third option consists in approximating the velocity field by the time average $\vec{v}_0$ in the expectation that this average can account for the advection, capturing the behavioral pattern of the evolution over long periods compared with the daily cycles.